 - Interfacing with stakeholders to perform and communicate the results of step 4

 - Managing and developing the teams responsible for this work

 McKinsey paints this future as a highly automated world in which workers would be largely troubleshooting the 'unpredictable' situations and resolving the inevitable integration challenges that arise as new technology is introduced into common use:

-What is lost in their analyses, except by disclaimer, is that similar 'promising visions' have in fact resulted in major disappointments in the past, offering little more than a promise - to be the first on the block to use some new phrase for computer programs.
+What is lost in their analyses (except by disclaimer) is that similar 'promising visions' for technologies have often resulted in major disappointments in the past, with many offering little more than a promise - to be the first on the block to use some new phrase for computer programs.
 In The Seven Deadly Sins of AI Predictions, MIT warns us of the many risks which emerge from such predictions about technology, commonly known as Amara's Law, which states "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run."
 From this shaky foundation, the other sins amplify this initial misunderstanding by: